BiocPy/cellarr/docs/tutorial.md

      matrix_dim_dtype=np.float32
 )
 ```

 ----

 #### TODO: This following section does not work yet.

-Users have the option to reuse the `dataset` object retuned when building the dataset or by creating a `CellArrDataset` object by initializng it to the path where the files were created.
+Users have the option to reuse the `dataset` object retuned when building the dataset or by creating a `CellArrDataset` object by initializing it to the path where the files were created.

 ```python
 # Create a CellArrDataset object from the existing dataset